Cameron Walker (Canadian football)

-Cameron Walker (born November 10, 1992) is a professional Canadian football defensive lineman who is currently a free agent.
-He was most recently a member of the BC Lions of the Canadian Football League (CFL).
+Cameron Walker (born November 10, 1992) is a Canadian former professional football defensive lineman who played in the Canadian Football League (CFL) for the Toronto Argonauts, Ottawa RedBlacks, and Hamilton Tiger-Cats.
 He played CIS football for the Guelph Gryphons.
-Walker has also been a member of the Toronto Argonauts, Hamilton Tiger-Cats, and Ottawa Redblacks.

 Early life

 Cameron Walker was born in London, Ontario and played college football at the University of Guelph where he registered 108 total tackles, 12 sacks and three forced fumbles in 31 games.

 Professional career

-Toronto Argonauts
+Toronto Argonauts (first stint)

-Walker was drafted by the Toronto Argonauts in the third round, 21st overall, in the 2015 CFL Draft and signed with the team on May 26, 2015.
+Walker was drafted by the Toronto Argonauts in the third round, 21st overall, in the 2015 CFL draft and signed with the team on May 26, 2015.
 He played in his first professional game on August 14, 2015 against the Winnipeg Blue Bombers.
 He played in 35 games during his first stint with the Argonauts and was a member of the 105th Grey Cup championship team.

-Ottawa Redblacks
+Ottawa Redblacks (first stint)

 On February 15, 2018, Walker signed with the Ottawa Redblacks.
 He was released by the Redblacks prior to the season on May 19, 2018.